BeSnappy/app-template/readme.md

 ## Getting Started

+First, clone this repository onto your system using Git, then remove the `.git` folder from the cloned directory.
+This will give you a good starting point for building your application.
+Next, you should set values such as `name`, `author`, etc. in both the `composer.json` file and in the `Snappy\Apps\ServiceName\App.php` file.

-First, set appropriate values for the public properties on the base `App` found in `/src/Snappy/Apps/ServiceName/App.php`.
-You may rename the `ServiceName` folder to match the name of the application's purpose or integrated third party service.
+Next, you may rename the `ServiceName` folder to match the name of the application's purpose or integrated third party service.
+For example, the Github application has a folder path of `Snappy\Apps\Github\App.php`.

+## How Apps Work

-Apps may "listen" for one or more of the following hooks: `message.incoming`, `message.outgoing`, `contact.created`, `tags.changed`, `ticket.replied`, and `ticket.waiting`.
-To indicate which events your application listens for you may implement the corresponding interfaces.
+Apps may listen for one or more of the following hooks: `message.incoming`, `message.outgoing`, `contact.created`, `tags.changed`, `ticket.replied`, and `ticket.waiting`.
+To indicate which events your application handles, you may implement the corresponding interfaces.
 The interfaces are:

 - `Snappy\Apps\IncomingMessageHandler`
 - `Snappy\Apps\OutgoingMessageHandler`